mksaraf/kubernetes-lab-tutorial/content/ingress.md

 However, an Ingress resource on it’s own does not do anything.
 An Ingress Controller is required to route requests to the service.

 ## Ingress Controller
 The Ingress Controller is the component that routes the requests to the services.
 It is listening to the kubernetes API for an ingress creation and then handle requests.

 Ingress Controllers can technically be any system capable of reverse proxying, but the most common options are Nginx and HAProxy.

-Before to create an Ingress Controller, we are going to create a default backend service for the Ingress Controller itself.
-This backend service will reply to all requests that are not related to our services, for example requests for unknown url.
+As additional component, a **Default Backend** service is created to handle all requests that are no service relates.
+This backend service will reply to all requests that are not related to our services, for example requests for unknown urls.
+The default backend will reply with a *Not Found (404)* error page.

 ### Default Backend
 Create the backend and related service from the file ``ingress-default-backend.yaml`` available [here](../examples/ingress/ingress-default-backend.yaml)